NOLA Chicken Andouille Sausage Gumbo

 The roux is what gumbos have in common.
 A roux is made with almost any type of fat and flour in equal parts – some cooked to a light blond, medium peanut butter brown or dark chocolate.

-I use a light blond roux to make gravy and to start off my goat cheese Alfredo sauce, too.
-We also use a version of it for making the sauce for white chicken enchilada casserole.
+I use a light blond roux to make gravy for Thanksgiving turkey and to start off this goat cheese Alfredo sauce, too.
+We also use a version of it for making the sauce for clean eating white chicken enchilada casserole.

 For this chicken andouille sausage gumbo we are making a dark brown roux.

 So the first time I fell in love with chicken andouille sausage gumbo was in NOLA at The Gumbo Shop in the French Quarter.

 And every time I visited New Orleans, I would take whoever I was with, however hungover we might be, to stand in a long line just to get some of that amazing gumbo!

 As it turns out that gumbo is an award winning recipe, too!